 St. Jude the Apostle School was established in 1983 as a satellite site to a neighboring Catholic school.
 We opened our doors with four classes in grades K-2 and a school secretary.
 In 1985, the school operated independently, hired a school principal, and continued to add grades and sections each year.
 Since the early years, St. Jude has expanded to a multi-faceted complex with 55 faculty and staff members, and 560 students.
 In 2014, St. Jude’s administration and School Advisory Council completed a five-year strategic plan with a vision of continued academic excellence and maintaining financial stability.
 Through sound financial planning and business practices the school currently has a generous endowment fund.
 Interest from this fund contributes to the yearly budget, allowing tuition costs to remain one of the lowest in the Diocese of Baton Rouge.
 A successful Annual Appeal and Annual Action provide funds for classroom resources and school facility improvements.
-In 2018, St. Jude’s faculty, staff, students, alumni, parents, and grandparents celebrated the 35th anniversary of our school’s success.
+In 2020, St. Jude the Apostle School was recognized as a National Blue Ribbon School.
+In 2023, St. Jude’s faculty, staff, students, alumni, parents, and grandparents celebrated the 40th anniversary of our school’s success.

 Our Catholic Roots